GOALS OF THE MARYLAND COUNCIL FOR SOCIAL STUDIES

 Recording Secretary: Cindy Waugh

-Cindy Waugh is an 8th Grade US History Teacher and Social Studies Team Leaders in Howard County, Maryland.
+Cindy Waugh is an 8th Grade US History Teacher and Social Studies Team Leader in Howard County, Maryland.
 She has over 10 years of experience in education.
 Cindy’s goal for the Council is to provide valuable information and professional development opportunities to educators across the state of Maryland.
 She also desires to bring to the discipline of Social Studies the respect it has long deserved.
 To contact Cindy, email her at Cindy_Waugh@hcpss.org

 Membership Secretary: Laura Pinto